-Origin of Catafixia
+Definition of Catafixia

-Adela said that Xavier along with Germán Valdez “Tin Tán”, invented the Mautro language when a song saturated the radio and Mexican entertainment centers.
+Adela said that Xavier along with Germán Valdez “Tin Tán”, invented the Mautro language when a song saturated the Mexican radio and entertainment centers.

-The comedian designed a game to make his television show called “En familia con Chabelo” more exciting.
-It was about the winners being able to exchange their prizes for one hidden behind curtains, risking getting something of lesser value.
+The comedian designed a game to make his television program more exciting called “En familia con Chabelo”.
+It was about the winners being able to exchange their prizes for one hidden behind curtains, risking to obtain something of lesser value.
 In most of the shows, Xavier López “cheated” and helped the unfortunate to keep his prize.